richpeck/exception_handler/README.md

 Rails' default error pages are **static HTML files**.

 Whilst most don't mind this, it bugged the hell out of me - culminating in the development of this gem.
-Over the past 4 years, I've added to the underlying infrastructure and ensured the system is able to operate with the latest version of Rails.
+Over the past 4 years, we've added to the underlying infrastructure and ensured the system is able to operate with the latest version of Rails.

 You're now welcome to enjoy the fruits of our labour - with one of the most popular, robust and versatile exception management gems for the Rails framework.

 To understand how it works, you need to appreciate how HTTP errors are handled...

 ---